ATR-Lab/mini-turtlebot/README.md

 ---

-<p align="center"> this repo contains the steps for setup your environment and necessary source code for the micro TurtleBot development
+<p align="center"> this repo contains the steps for setup your environment and necessary source code for the Mini TurtleBot development
 </p>